They float, but they aren't made of gas. They look like cotton, but they're water. Here's everything you need to know about clouds.

 For example, the water density of a classic, fluffy white cumulus cloud is around 0.5 grams per cubic meter - it's too fragile, even for a feather.

-Interestingly, high-performance glider pilots are able to "hang" on clouds for hours by taking advantage of currents of rising air in the atmosphere that keep them flying without losing altitude.
+Interestingly, high-performance glider pilots can "hang" on clouds for hours by taking advantage of currents of rising air in the atmosphere that keep them flying without losing altitude.

 Clouds are not eternal.
 Actually, they're very short-lived.

-They can float around above us for between four-to-six hours, even though some of these formations have already been reported to last up to 14 hours.
+They can float around above us for between four and six hours, even though some of these formations have already been reported to last up to 14 hours.

 A cloud may travel thousands of miles per day before dissipating completely.
-It can move between 30-to-100 miles per hour, depending on the weather and altitude.
+Depending on the weather and altitude, it can move between 30 and 100 miles per hour.